 Adjustable-Rate (ARM) or Variable-Rate Mortgage

 This kind of mortgage is a great option for someone who knows that their income will be increasing down the road, and wants to purchase their home today.
 With an ARM, the lender will offer a lower initial rate of interest than a fixed rate mortgage, but after the initial period, the lower rate expires.
 The rate that you pay will reflect what the current market rate is.
-Your rate then typically fluctuates over the life of the loan, so if the rates go up, so do your loan payments.
+Your rate then typically fluctuates over the life of the loan, so if the rates go up, so do your loan payments. if you don’t know How to Qualify for a Payday Loan click here.

 FHA (Federal Housing Administration) Loan